Seabed Baited Remote Underwater Video (sBRUV)

 Tables

-Stations (sbruv.stations)
+Stations (sBruvs.stations)

-The sbruv.stations table contains one row per sBRUV deployment.
+The sBruvs.stations table contains one row per sBRUV deployment.
 Each deployment represents a distinct point in space and time where a stereo camera system was deployed on the seafloor with bait.
 Since each sBRUV site has exactly one deployment at one specific depth, there is a 1:1 relationship between sites and stations, eliminating the need for a separate sites table.

 This table stores all deployment metadata including spatial information, equipment details, environmental conditions, and deployment parameters.
 It follows the core site schema shared across methods and adds sBRUV-specific fields for camera equipment, bait type, and bottom conditions.